COSC-484/Towson-Event-Page/readme.md

 # after downloading the necessary files perform the following commands to get the server to run.

-# To run the server cd into the backend folder then run npm run dev
+# To run the server cd into the root then run npm run dev

 ## If you receive an error stating permission denied...
-    - cd [into backend folder]
+    - cd [into root of project]
     - npm cache clean --force
     - rm -rf node_modules package-lock.json
     - npm install